HiorCraft/CivitasCore/README.md

 # Essental Plugin

 A lightweight Essental plugin.
-This plugin is designed for lobbies and SMP Server, allowing players to play with others when they're bored.
+This plugin is designed for lobbies and SMP Server, For easy server management and fun.

 ---